ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-7-string-methods.rst

 There are lots of other methods in the String class.
 You can look through the Java documentation for the |String class| online.
 You don't have to know all of these for the exam, but you can use them if you want to on the exam.

 The String library which is build into the default java.lang library simplifies a lot of complex programming tasks for us.
 Classes are grouped together into a **package** like java.lang.
 Many other useful library packages can be imported in.
 Programmers provide **Application Program Interfaces (APIs)** to allow other programmers to use their code.
+Documentation for APIs and libraries are essential to understanding the attributes and behaviors of an object of a class.

 .. note::